fay-x-shen/MyResume/README.md

 </p>

 <p align="center">
-  International Institute of Finance, School of Management, University of Science and Technology of China (USTC), China
+  School of Management, University of Science and Technology of China (USTC), China
  </p>

  <p align="center">